Revocation and Reconstruction of Shared Quantum States: Characterization of Four Qubit States useful for Protocol

-\textbf{Reconstruction of Secret on Charlie's location:} Now if we write Alice and Bob's qubit in the Hadamard basis, then the combined shared system of Alice, Bob and Charlie, when Alice's initial measurement is $|\phi^{\pm}\rangle$ can be rewritten as:
+Now if we write Alice and Bob's qubit in the Hadamard basis, then the combined shared system of Alice, Bob and Charlie, when Alice's initial measurement is $|\phi^{\pm}\rangle$ can be rewritten as:

 The combined shared system, when Alice's initial measurement is $|\psi^{\pm}\rangle$ is given by